sleepymalc/How2LaTeX/README.md

   This is another.
 ```

 Notice the indention at the start of the two paragraphs, while there is no indention on that new line since we only introduce a line break, which will not start a new paragraph.
-So basically, $\LaTeX$ will wrap text in adjacent lines as if they were *part of the same paragraph*, while treating `\n` (i.e., newline symbol) as a sign for starting a new paragraph.
+So basically, $\LaTeX$ will wrap text in adjacent lines as if they were *part of the same paragraph* while treating `\n` (i.e., newline symbol) as a sign for starting a new paragraph.
 So, with the following input:

 ```latex
 This is